camtice/simple_local_llm_practice/README.md

 These files were creating using a video lecture from @Andrei-Aksionov.

-The files do no represent new knowlege.
+The files do no represent my creation of new work.
 Rather, these files represent a proof of concept that I could follow and understand the steps needed to create a LLM so that I may better understand various alignment techniques.

 LLM_that_works.py represents the final model, and in its current interation outputs very weak